48 results found

-Cowling TE, Cromwell DA, Bellot A, et al., 2021, Logistic regression and machine learning predicted patient mortality from large sets of diagnosis codes comparably., J Clin Epidemiol, Vol: 133, Pages: 43-52
+Cowling TE, Cromwell DA, Bellot A, et al., 2021, Logistic regression and machine learning predicted patient mortality from large sets of diagnosis codes comparably, JOURNAL OF CLINICAL EPIDEMIOLOGY, Vol: 133, Pages: 43-52, ISSN: 0895-4356

 Parry MG, Nossiter J, Sujenthiran A, et al., 2021, Impact of High-Dose-Rate and Low-Dose-Rate Brachytherapy Boost on Toxicity, Functional and Cancer Outcomes in Patients Receiving External Beam Radiation Therapy for Prostate Cancer: A National Population-Based Study, INTERNATIONAL JOURNAL OF RADIATION ONCOLOGY BIOLOGY PHYSICS, Vol: 109, Pages: 1219-1229, ISSN: 0360-3016